 All the environmental impacts throughout the whole process are necessary to consider, and we think it is important to mention that the cashmere goats are not all good for the eco.system.
 The demand for cashmere is high, and hungry goats eat and destroy the grassland with their hooves, an important part of the ecosystem.

 Alpaca appears better than many other fibers, not only in its high quality appeal, but also for its luster, depth of color and its long life properties.
 Alpacas have almost none of the same environmental impacts that sheep and goats have.
 And one of the reasons is that alpaca have soft pads and not hooves, meaning the ground and topsoil does not get broken up as herds feed.

 Alpaca produce a fleece that’s also warmer, natural, renewable, biodegradable and durable; it’s also lighter weight than wool.
 We use alpaca because of all the environmental benefits and its long lasting advantages.

-Chrome tanning letter creates loads of toxic wastewater that, if left untreated, can cause massive environmental impacts and health problems.
-Vegetable tanned leather, using only natural tannins, has no spoken negative environmental impact.
-Due to the careful tanning process and the natural tannins, vegetable tanned leather develops a rich and beautiful patina, and actually gets prettier with time and use with a very long lifespan.
+Chrome tanning leather creates loads of toxic wastewater that, if left untreated, can cause massive environmental impacts and health problems.
+Vegetable tanned leather, using only natural tannins, has no significant negative environmental impact.
+Due to the careful tanning process and the natural tannins, vegetable tanned leather develops a rich and beautiful patina, and actually gets prettier with time and has a very long lifespan.

 Polyester is a synthetic petrolium-based fiber and is therefore made from a carbon-intensive non-renewable resource.
 The environmental impacts of polyester are relatively high.
 Cheap polyester is probably the biggest offender when it comes to the negative environmental cost of fashion.